IBM/MFP-Auth-LDAP/README.md

 </code></pre>

 ### 7.7 Specify the Facebook AppID and Google clientID in the Ionic App
-Install the Cordova and Ionic Facebook plugin using following commands
+Install the Cordova and Ionic Facebook plugin and GooglePlus plugin using following commands (python2 is a pre-requisite)
 ```
 $ ionic cordova plugin add cordova-plugin-facebook4 --variable APP_ID="your_appid_from_step6" --variable APP_NAME="your application name"

 $ npm install --save @ionic-native/facebook
 ```

-Install the Cordova and Ionic GooglePlus plugin using following commands
 ```
 $ ionic cordova plugin add cordova-plugin-googleplus --variable REVERSED_CLIENT_ID="reverseclientid_from_step6"